JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Util function that will return the notes in a scale #DONE
 - Buttons to display all possible scales that can be selected #DONE
 - When clicking the button the notes of the scale with appear #DONE
+- Create a fretboard component to use to display the scales #DONE
+- Make it display Vertically #DONE
+- Sharps are not being displayed #DONE
+- Scales do not seem to be completely correctly, minor pentatonic is has misplaced notes
 - For Scales we can show diagrams of scales that will sound good in the current key

 #### Modes